Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 \begin{proof} The smooth $k$-scheme $\tilde{\Omega}_i - \tilde{\Omega}_{i-1}$ is clearly affine and cohomologically trivial, as it is a (trivial) $\G_m$-torsor on $\Omega_i$.
 The rest easily follows from this. \end{proof}

 \begin{example} In this way we get a canonical oriented cell structure on $\A^{n+1}-\{0\}$ using the usual $\G_m$-torsor $\A^{n+1}-\{0\}\to \P^n$. \end{example}

-\begin{remark} By Lemma \ref{lemma coh trivial}, the normal bundles $\nu_{i}$ in the definition above of a oriented cellular structure on a smooth $k$-scheme are in fact always trivial.
+\begin{remark} By Lemma \ref{lemma coh trivial}, the normal bundles $\nu_{i}$ in Definition \ref{definition ocellular} of an oriented cellular structure on a smooth $k$-scheme are in fact always trivial.
 The main point is not the orientability, but the choice of an orientation.
 In all our cases, for instance the oriented cell structure of $\P^n$ described above, the triviality is always proved directly without invoking Lemma \ref{lemma coh trivial}. \end{remark}

 We next record the following particular case of the Thom isomorphism theorem for oriented bundles.

 \begin{lemma} Let $\xi$ be a trivial vector bundle of rank $r$ over a smooth $k$-scheme $X$, endowed with an orientation $o\in \sO r(\xi)$.
 Then there exists an isomorphism $\phi: \xi \stackrel{\simeq}{\to} \A^r_X$ of vector bundles over $X$, which preserves the orientations.
 Moreover, if $X$ is cohomologically trivial, then the induced pointed $\A^1$-homotopy class (which is an $\A^1$-homotopy equivalence)